 USS Utah NCC 46277 Starfleet Survey Vessel

 With the conclusion of the Dominion war and the dissipation of the Borg threat, Starfleet were finally able to return to their primary mission of exploring the galaxy.
-The Ohio class has been conceived as a heavily armed rescue vessel, but was redesigned as the Utah class survey vessel.
+The Iowa class had been conceived as a heavily armed rescue vessel, but was redesigned as the Utah class survey vessel.
 Such ships were designed to orbit promising planets and use their expanded sensor capabilities to extensively map the surface, while the large shuttle bay allowed extensive logistical support of survey teams on the ground.

 Having built a number of smaller Star Trek models I wanted to build something larger where I could go to town on the smaller details and colouring rather than just get the overall shape.
 This fantastic concept design by Ryan Dening had been in my ideas folder for years, and I thought the faceted hull looked eminently buildable.